This is Where I Admit To Being a Big Brother Fan

 Boothe Memorial Park and Museum is a crazy place.
 One of the more unique parks in all of Connecticut to be sure.
 I’ve struggled with how best to present the myriad of structures and museums here, and have settle on three separate “museum” posts.
 You can read about our visit to the Boothe Memorial Railway Society Museum here if you wish.

 In addition to the Boothe Homestead, the Park contains the following architecturally unique buildings and attractions: Summer Cottage Genealogy Library, Carriage House, Americana Museum, Miniature Lighthouse, Clocktower Museum, Trolley Station, Blacksmith Shop, Putney Chapel, Miniature Windmill, Coliseum, Basilica, Ice House, Merritt Parkway Toll Booth Plaza, award-winning Rose/Wedding Garden, Bird Aviary, Organ House, Children’s Playground, and some farm animals.
 All this along the Housatonic River!
+You can catch up on all of that on this page!

 The one building not listed in the preceding paragraph is the Redwood Building, which is also known as the Technocratic Cathedral.
 That’s because I felt this particular building warranted its own page as its own separate entity – like the Railway Museum.